vb100/docker-container/README.md

 | Image Layer 1  | Image Layers (R/O) |
 | Ubuntu 15.04 | Image Layers (R/O) |

 Each layer is built on previous layer before.
+If you change only the last layer of the Dockerfile, Docker the Docker engine will re-use the first three layers from cache and only re-built the the last layer.